joe-antognini/joe-antognini.github.io/_posts/2015-02-16-accelerating-universe.md

 ---
 layout: post
-title: The Discovery of the Accelerating Expansion of the Universe
+title: The discovery of the accelerating expansion of the universe
 categories: classics
 image:
   feature: constellations3.jpg
 ---

-Among the most important results in cosmology was the discovery at the tail end of the twentieth century of the accelerating expansion of the universe.
+Among the most important developments in cosmology was the discovery at the tail end of the twentieth century of the accelerating expansion of the universe.
 This result implied that around 70% of the energy density of the universe was composed of some exotic substance given the placeholder name "dark energy."
-In this note we will review the two papers that announced this
-discovery: Riess et al. (1998) and Perlmutter et al. (1999).
+This discovery was announced in two papers that were published nearly simultaneously: [Riess et al. (1998)][1] and [Perlmutter et al. (1999)][2].

 ## A quest for two numbers

-In the three decades after the discovery of the cosmic microwave background (and with it, the verification of the big bang theory), observational cosmology was referred to as "the quest for two numbers": the Hubble constant and the deceleration parameter.
+In the three decades after the discovery of the cosmic microwave background (and with it, the verification of the big bang theory), the state of observational cosmology could accurately be called "a quest for two numbers."
+Observational cosmologists worked for decades to measure two fundamental parameters that describe the expansion of the universe
+accurately: the Hubble constant and the deceleration parameter.

 As it happens, both terms are misnomers.
-The Hubble constant is the rate of expansion of the universe today and has units of 1/time (i.e., a fractional length per unit time), although it's usually written in the more baroque, but observationally convenient, units km/s/Mpc.
-But it's inaccurate to call Hubble's constant a constant because it changes in time.
-If the universe contained only matter (let's pretend dark energy doesn't exist), then over time the expansion of the universe would slow down due to the gravity of the matter in the universe.
+The Hubble constant is the rate of expansion of the universe today and has units of 1/time (i.e., it is a fractional length per unit time), but it's usually written in the more baroque, though observationally convenient, units km/s/Mpc.
+The Hubble constant is an inaccurate term because it is not, in fact, constant.
+The Hubble constant (and many refer to it instead as the Hubble parameter) changes over cosmological timescales.
+If, for instance, the universe contained only matter (ignoring dark energy), then over time the expansion of the universe would slow down due to the gravitational attraction of the matter in the universe.
 This would mean that over time, Hubble's "constant" would get smaller and smaller.

 It is the slowing down of the expansion of the universe that the deceleration parameter is intended to measure.
 Of course, we now know that